-COMPGC02 Apps Design (Lab A, B or C)
+- COMPGC02 Apps Design (Lab A, B or C)

-    If you find that the group you have been assigned to clashes with one of your option choices, please see Teaching and Learning Manager in room 5.21 Malet Place Engineering to change groups.
+If you find that the group you have been assigned to clashes with one of your option choices, please see the Computer Science Teaching and Learning Manager in room 5.22 Malet Place Engineering Building, to change groups.

 For Computer Science modules not listed above, there may be multiple practicals and problem classes that you can attend at any of the times listed.
 For these modules, ALL practicals and problem classes associated with each will appear in your personal timetable.
 You may not need to attend all of them, so please make sure you take a careful note of any arrangements for labs and problem classes that your lecturer announces at the first lecture for each module.